David-Eriksson/SubLab/Code/README.md

+The code was written with the intention of implmenting parallel processing without a toolbox, and to be able to pause processing at any time.
+This admittedly led to a less readable code but I hope it will be improved at some point :blush:.

 The script SubLab.m starts multiple instances of Matlab or Octave to speed up processing.
 When one of the instances is finished with an epoch for a certain neuron the reconstruction parameters are saved.
 Then that same instance is checking for new epochs from other neurons to process.
 A TODO folder for each script keeps track of new jobs.
 SubLab.m starts multiple instances of the following scripts in this order:

 1. SpikesLIFSimulation_distr.m % Simulate spiking and ground truth data